-Electronic mountain bikes are used to explore the Busanga Plains from Chisa Busanga Camp and from Kaya Mawa on Likoma Island.
+Electric mountain bikes are used to explore the Busanga Plains from Chisa Busanga Camp and Kaya Mawa on Likoma Island.
 Also on Likoma Island, even our quadbikes will soon harness the sun’s energy for a quiet adventure.
 At Shawa Luangwa Camp, we bring our signature e-Cruiser and Silent Safari experience to the South Luangwa National Park for the first time.

 The cornerstone of Green Safaris’ philosophy has been to develop lodges and camps in areas where eco-tourism is most needed to preserve them.
 All our properties have been designed and built in the most sustainable way, and to ensure they blend seamlessly into their specific habitat.

 Green Safaris’ first property, Ila Safari Lodge, was built using the environmentally-friendly sandbag method.
 It results in longevity and natural insulation, and the earth excavated during levelling was reused in the actual construction.
 The only cement used at the camp is in the lime render for plastering.